jckarter/clay/doc/language-reference.md

 #### <a name="symbols"></a>Symbols

 Top-level forms work by creating or modifying symbols, which are module-level global names representing types or functions.
 Symbol names are used in [overloads](#overloads) and [pattern matching](#patternmatching).
-Symbols may also be used as singleton types; in an expression, a `symbol` is the only value of the primitive type `Static[symbol]`.
+Symbols may also be used as singleton types; in an expression, a `symbol` is the only value of the primitive type `Static[symbol]`, which has no runtime state.

     // Example
     define foo;